FAQ Commercial and Farm Trucks Vehicle Services

 I did not receive an IRP renewal application like I have in the past.
 How should I renew?

 The Secretary of State's office no longer mails IRP renewal application packets.
-If you have fewer than 250 vehicles, you should receive a renewal letter with your firm's number, fleet number and a PIN to renew online.
-The letter also contains instructions for processing your renewal.
-If you are unable to renew online, a renewal application can be mailed to you.
+If you have fewer than 250 vehicles, you should receive a renewal letter or an email with specific instruction for obtaining your PIN to renew online.
+The letter and/or email also contains instructions for processing your renewal.
 If you have more than 250 vehicles, special instructions will be sent to the contact person of your company.
 Your renewal will be processed using a different format.

 Do I need a 2290 Heavy Use Vehicle Tax Form?

 A current 2290 Schedule 1 form is required for vehicles weighing 55,000 pounds or more.
-The date on the form must be July 1, 2014, to June 30, 2015.
+The date on the form must be for the current tax year.
 The name must match the titled owner of the vehicle or have a visible tie to the owner's name.

 My truck is leased to a company but the file is in my name.
 Do I need a USDOT number?